Episode #5 of The Rogue Dialogues: Inner Healing for Leadership

 S. No!
 Dearest mother, thou hast always been my sweetest friend.
 Let me abide with thee still, even if I must die with thee.

 T. O my darling Rogue, how tempted I am to spare you the bitter cup that awaits.
-But such decisions are not for me to make.
+But such decisions are not mine to make.
 I am not worthy to choose the time and place of my own death, much less yours.

 Thena seems to have aged a century.
 She lies back on the ground.